ChessMax/awesome-programming-languages/README.md

 # S (9):
 - [Seed7](https://github.com/ThomasMertes/seed7) - Seed7 is a higher level language compared to Ada, C++ and Java.
+- [Senegal](https://github.com/SenegalLang/Senegal) - Senegal is a powerful, small-but-fast, concurrent, class-based, and dynamically-typed programming language with a modern syntax.
 - [Slate](https://github.com/briantrice/slate-language) - Slate is a prototype-based, multi-dispatch object-oriented language that runs from a highly-customizable live environment.
 The implementation is highly portable and relatively lightweight.
 - [Soul](https://github.com/egel-lang/soul ) - Soul is an esoteric concatenative one-stack language, a small explorative language with an interpreter written in a day.
 Most concatenative languages work on a state, often that's another stack.
 For example, Forth has a data and return stack and Postscript has an extra stack outputting to a page.
 Soul is a minimalist language that provides one thing, and one thing only, the one sole stack.
 - [Sphinx](https://github.com/mwerezak/sphinx-lang) - Sphinx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!